 Helena Mary Radford was born on 18th March 1879 in Burton upon Trent.
 Her parents Henry and Catherine (nee Atkins) were married in 1879 in Leicester.
 Her father was born in Hartshay, Derbyshire and her mother was born in Willoughby Waterleys, Leicestershire.
 In the 1871 census her father is recorded as a farmer with 15 acres.
 They had a daughter, Elizabeth, who died in 1876 at the age of five.
 They were living in Worthington, Leicestershire.

-In the 1881 census, Helena is two and living with her parents Henry and Catherine (recorded as Cath), two boarders and a lodger at 113 Moor Street, Burton upon Trent.
+In the 1881 census, Helena was two and living with her parents Henry and Catherine (recorded as Cath), two boarders and a lodger at 113 Moor Street, Burton upon Trent.
 Her father died on 17th June 1881.
 In his will it is recorded that he was a brewery clerk and probate was granted to Catherine his widow, effects of £161.

 On 5th November 1902, Helena, age 24, married Samuel Smith, age 36, a lace manufacturer who was born in New Radford, Nottingham in 1867.
 They were married at St Nicholas Church, Little Bowden, Northamptonshire.
 Samuel was the second son of James Smith of Crescent Lodge, The Park, Nottingham, their first son Edward having died in 1872 aged only fifteen.
 Helena Mary was the only daughter of the late Henry and Catherine Radford, formerly of Burton upon Trent and late of Market Harborough.
-Samuel is described as a bachelor whose profession is a manufacturer.
+Samuel was described as a bachelor whose profession was a manufacturer.

 James Smith was described in the 1881 census as a ‘bobbin and carriage manufacturer part of lace machinery’ employing thirty men and fourteen boys.
 He died on 7th March 1906 in Torquay and left Sam £51,375.16s.7d.

 One of their witnesses was his sister, Lilian Smith.
-In the 1911 census Sam’s sister Lilian is living in the family home, Crescent Lodge in The Park and described as a spinster living on her own means together with an Aunt Priscilla Lees a housekeeper and her daughter Alice Maud Lees who is recorded as a companion.
+In the 1911 census Sam’s sister Lilian was living in the family home, Crescent Lodge in The Park and described as a spinster living on her own means together with an Aunt Priscilla Lees a housekeeper and her daughter Alice Maud Lees who was recorded as a companion.
 Lilian died on 21 May 1911 and probate was granted to her brother Samuel and a solicitor Herbert Mayo Leman.
 Effects of £21,372.13s.1d.

 Helena and Samuel moved to Radcliffe on Trent and lived in Elm House on Cropwell Road before moving to The Hall in 1905.